 I use Jus-Rol ready rolled puff pastry, but the gluten free version, for my recipes that require a puff.
 It’s so simple to use being already rolled out and does achieve a decent puff layering.
 I have not used Genius for reason that it comes in a block and would need rolling but if anyone dose try this recipe using this or a different shop brought puff pastry then I would love to hear how you got on.

 Other recipes that are similar to my Gluten Free Cream Horns

 I have another puff pastry recipe that have proven very popular, my Danish Treacle Tarts make a great afternoon teatime treat or a rather indulgent breakfast pastry.
 You can also find my gluten free Chocolate Eclairs piped with fresh cream.
 Another familiar favourite is this recipe for Pecan Danish Pastries by Becky Excell.

-- 1 packet Jus-Rol Gluten Free Pastry
+- 1 Jus-Rol Gluten Free Puff

 - 100 g milk chocolate

 - 150 ml double cream for dairy free version see notes

 - 2 tbsp icing/confectioners sugar

 - Using a ruler cut the ready rolled puff pastry into 9 long lengths (along the longer side of your pastry rectangle) Brush the pastry strips with water.